-- Ensure trustees' decisions are recorded in a trustees' minute book or by way of written resolution; - Where there is more than one trustee, all of the trustees must be involved in all of the decisions and actions by the Trust; - Ensure the trustees meet at least once a year to review the investments and assets of the Trust; and, - Maintain proper annual accounts and (if required) file tax returns.
+- Have a professional and independent Trustee; - Ensure Trustees' decisions are recorded in a Trustees' minute book or by way of written resolution; - Where there is more than one Trustee, all of the Trustees must be involved in all of the decisions and actions by the Trust;

+- Ensure the Trustees meet at least once a year to review the Beneficiaries' requirements, the Trust's assets and investments; and, - Maintain proper annual accounts and (if required) file tax returns.
 Perpetual Guardian can assist you with all of this.